 B.Tech in Aeronautical Engineering

 Most core companies and major players that deal primarily with aerospace like Boeing and Airbus will not be hiring freshers and have not been coming for placements as of late.
 Career opportunities, however, through college placements in a handful of companies that serve as aircraft maintenance firms or product design firms for aerospace will be a viable option.
-Apart from that, companies like Deloitte have consultant positions which relate to the aviation industry and similar jobs that are open to all branches.
+Apart from that, companies like Deloitte have consultant positions related to the aviation industry and similar jobs open to all branches.
 Also, the Indian Air Force has a provision for recruiting Aeronautical engineers as part of the Technical domain of operations.

 Cutoff rank 2020: 19266